-Previously, I earned my Ph.D. in Brain and Cognitive Sciences at MIT, where I worked with Roger Levy in the Computational Psycholinguistics Laboratory.
-I earned my B.A. from Harvard in Mathematics and Linguistics in 2018.
+Previously, I was a Research Fellow at the Kempner Institute for the Study of Natural and Artificial Intelligence at Harvard University.
+I earned my Ph.D. in Brain and Cognitive Sciences at MIT, where I was advised by Roger Levy in the Computational Psycholinguistics Laboratory.
+I earned my B.A. from Harvard in Mathematics and Linguistics.

 In my free time, I like making music, writing comedy, and playing SET.